verma6uc/PackagingLab/README.md

 # PackagingLab
 This is the Solution for the problem stated as the "Packaging Lab" problem as described on the document.
-The approach to solving the problem is making use of the Dynamic programming and the category of the problem is the Knacksack problem.
+The approach to solving the problem is making use of the Dynamic programming and the category of the problem is the Knapsack problem.

-The approach taken to solve the problem is a TDD based approach where we will first write the test case for the problem and then move to writing the actual solution, we would than refactor the actual solution code for optimization.
+The approach taken to solve the problem is a TDD based approach where we will first write the test case for the problem and then move to writing the actual solution, we would than refactor the actual solution code for optimisation.

 The external libraries required would be: